 - The first stage of the fire, just after lighting, is usually the smokiest because the cold wood and cold stove take heat away from the flames.
 During this stage, ensure both air inlets of the stove are fully open to get a hot flame.
 It might appear that this initial hot burn lets too much heat go up the chimney, but it is a necessary part of an efficient fire.
 The extra heat "primes" the chimney to produce a strong draft, and helps keep the flue clean by loosening creosote that might have been deposited by the previous fire.
 The hot initial burn also drives moisture out of the firewood and gives an ignition source for the smoke that is released from the wood. - Make small changes.
 Do not try to add too much fuel at once, the fuel should not be stacked higher than the top of the back fire brick.
 Adding fuel gradually will help maintain a steady temerature and burning rate so that the stove burns efficiently and cleanly.
 Adding a large amount of fuel all at once will dramatically reduce the temperature inside the stove.
 After adding a large piece of wood/log it is a good idea to increase the top air opening slightly more until the new fuel begins to burn and the stove returns to temperature. - This also applies to the air controls.
-Adjusting them gradually will help maintain a steady combustion rate. - Do not run the stove with the top air controls fully closed.
-The top air controls supply air for the glass 'air shield' system.
-The further open the top air control the more effective the air shield system. - Use a piece of newspaper to wipe the inside of the windows before lighting the stove each time to prevent the gradual build up of deposits. - Small, hot fires are more efficient than large slumbering fires.
-Most of the energy in burning wood is released as a bright flame.
-The turbulence in the flames creates good mixing between the combustion air and the gases that are released from the wood as it heats up.
-The heat of the fire ignites and burns these gases.
-In contrast, the dense smoke from a slow, smouldering fire is potential heat energy that escapes up the chimney and either clings to the chimney flue as creosote or pollutes the outdoor air.
-Therefore, to gain the most heat from each load of firewood, the wood should be flaming throughout the burn cycle until it is reduced to ash. - If you do a fair bit of slow woodburning, it is good practice to burn a good, hot stove at regular intervals to keep your chimney dry and prevent the build up of tar. - When refueling try to place logs length ways so that any spitting from the end grain does not go onto the glass window.
+Adjusting them gradually will help maintain a steady combustion rate. - Do not run the stove with the top air control fully closed.
+The top air control supplies air for the glass 'air shield' system.
+The further open the top air control the more effective the air shield system. - Use a piece of newspaper to wipe the inside of the window glass before lighting the stove each time to prevent the gradual build up of deposits.